SAP/fosstars-rating-core/SAP/generator-easy-ui5.md

 1. If vulnerability alerts are enabled for a project on GitHub No
 1. If a project is registered in Reuse No
 1. Does it have a security policy?
 No
-1. If a project uses an allowed license No